-The Consolidated Financial Statements include our operating results and the operating results of all of our majority-owned subsidiaries and entities in which we have a controlling financial interest if we own a majority of the outstanding voting common stock and the noncontrolling shareholders do not have substantive participating rights, or we have significant control over an entity through contractual or economic interests in which we are the primary beneficiary.
+The Consolidated Financial Statements include our operating results and the operating results of all of our majority-owned subsidiaries and entities in which we have a controlling financial interest.
+We have a controlling financial interest if we own a majority of the outstanding voting common stock and the noncontrolling shareholders do not have substantive participating rights, or we have significant control over an entity through contractual or economic interests in which we are the primary beneficiary.
 We account for equity investments in companies over which we have the ability to exercise significant influence, but not control, using the equity method of accounting.
 We recognize our ownership share of earnings of these equity method investments, amortization of basis differences, and related gains or losses in the Consolidated Financial Statements.
-These investments, as well as certain other relationships, are also evaluated for consolidation under the accounting guidance on consolidated Balance Sheets.
+These investments, as well as certain other relationships, are also evaluated for consolidation under the accounting guidance on consolidation of variable interest entities.
+These investments were \$161.4 and \$158.7 as of December 31, 2018 and 2017, respectively, and are included in other assets in the Consolidated Balance Sheets.
 Included in shareholders' equity as of December 31, 2018 and 2017 are \$105.2 and \$103.9, respectively, of unremitted earnings from investments accounted for using the equity method.
 All significant intercompany accounts and transactions have been eliminated in consolidation.